OpenCAGE/CathodeLib/README.md

 Available as a [NuGet package](https://www.nuget.org/packages/CathodeLib/), or alternatively just include this repo as a submodule in your project!

-Supports projects using the .NET Framework, and is compatible with Unity Engine.

 ---

 All parsers inherit from a base `CathodeFile` class which provides: